Franklin, Kentucky, is a home rule-class city off Interstate 1-65 north of Nashville, Tennessee.

 Baker worked with landscape architect Mitchell Leichcardt to create an arboretum: a tapestry of trees and art, a beautiful collection of Japanese maples and conifers interspersed by magnolias, dogwoods, and other flowering trees.

-You will see 88 species of conifers, 106 types of Japanese and other Asian maples, 153 species of Kentucky native plants, and 600 total species with over 1,500 varieties—a stunning array of plant species arranged in a serene park.
+You will see 88 conifers, 106 types of Japanese and other Asian maples, 153 Kentucky native plants, and 600 total species with over 1,500 varieties—a stunning array of plant species arranged in a serene park.

 You will also see the Downing Museum, showcasing the work of internationally renowned sculptor, painter, and designer Joseph Dudley Downing who has exhibited all over the globe.

-The museum also serves as the exhibition space for local artists as well as those recognized by the state and internationally.
+The museum also serves as the exhibition space for local artists and those recognized by the state and internationally.

 It was built in 1847, and owner Andrew Caldwell decided it would not be a mere four-walled structure but an eight-walled edifice that could be seen nowhere else in the region.